jlopez873/Customer_Churn_Analysis_KNN/README.md

 ## Usage

-To reproduce the analysis, run the Jupyter notebook `customer_churn_analysis.ipynb`.
+To reproduce the analysis, run the Jupyter notebook `Classification Analysis.ipynb`.
 The notebook includes all the code used for data preparation, exploration, and machine learning models.

 The data used in this project is located in the `data` folder.
-The `telecom_users.csv` file contains the customer data used for the analysis.
+The `churn_clean.csv` file contains the customer data used for the analysis.

 ## Results